JD Roberto: Television show hosting

 JD is currently in his 8th year as on-air talent for Amazon Live, streaming to hundreds of millions of Amazon shoppers with reviews of the latest tech and deals.
+For the past two years, JD has helped people all over the USA ring in the new year from Times Square as the NYC host of the nationally syndicated Coast 2 Coast Countdown.
 Roberto also appears as a regular guest co-host and field correspondent for New York Living, a live morning news and lifestyle program on WPIX in NYC.
 Roberto also serves as the Supervising Producer for branded content at PIX11.

 Roberto hosted of Battle of the Ages, a family-oriented game show airing on BYUtv.
 He also served as the Executive Producer, writer, and host of Daily Burn 365, a live, daily fitness program, being nominated for a Daytime Emmy Award.
 Prior to DB365, Roberto was the host of Better, a syndicated morning talk show for which he was nominated for a Daytime Emmy Award as host of the show.

 Roberto hosted the prime-time reality TV shows How to Get the Guy and Are You Hot?
 (ABC), the relationship show Outback Jack (TBS), The Alaskan Adventure Challenge (Discovery Channel), the adventure travel show Shark Chasers (Travel Channel) American Idol Extra, the finale of The Search for the Next Elvira and Reality Remix (Fox Reality Channel).
 He has also been a recurring guest host of E!
 News Live.

 Roberto's game show hosting credits include two seasons of Shop 'til You Drop from 2003 to 2005 (succeeding Pat Finn), You Lie Like a Dog, (Animal Planet), Food Fight (Food Network), Cut to the Chase (TBS) and the Florida State Lottery game show, Flamingo Fortune.

 Roberto is one of the hosts of The Price Is Right Live!, a live version of the long-running TV game show presented at the Bally's Casino in Las Vegas.
 He was a guest announcer on the actual show itself for its 39th season, which premiered September 20, 2010, shortly after previous announcer Rich Fields left the show (who was eventually replaced by George Gray).
 Roberto is also the announcer of Game Show Network's The Pyramid.